Lab Meetings: Neurolinguistics Lab meetings are held weekly.

 the way agrammatism manifests differently, and similarly, across languages

-the language changes of healthy aging and dementia
+the language changes associated with healthy aging and dementia

-how dyslexics (monolingual or bilingual) succeed in learning to read
+how dyslexics (monoligual or bilingual, young or old) succeed in learning a 'foreign' language

-Ongoing research in the Neurolinguistics Lab includes projects on cognitive underpinnings of dyslexia, brain resources available for language performance in older adults, agrammatism in Spanish-speakers, Heritage-language Haitian-Creole speakers, lexical retrieval in discourse in older adults, sentence comprehension in older adults (as it links to brain regions available, underlying executive functions, different syntactic structures, eye-tracking).
+Ongoing research in the Neurolinguistics Lab includes projects on, brain and cognitive resources available for language performance in older adults, lexical retrieval in discourse in older adults, language reserve as distinct from cognitive reserve, and sentence comprehension in older adults (as it links to brain regions available, underlying executive functions, different syntactic structures, eye-tracking).

-Research with colleagues in other labs includes these topics in conjunction with the NIH-funded Language in the Aging Brain Lab at the Boston VA Healthcare System where Prof. Obler is co-PI with Martin Albert, with Mira Goral on recovery from multilingual aphasia and, with Klara Marton, on executive function underpinnings of comprehension.
-As well, Prof. Obler has been working with Roelien Bastiaanse and Tom Abuom on agrammatism in Swahili and with Barbara Moser-Mercer, Miriam Shlesinger, Ingrid Kurz and Minhua Li on Cognition in Simultaneous Interpreters' Career Trajectories (an AIIC-funded project)
+Research with colleagues in other labs includes some of these and other topics in conjunction with the NIH-funded Language in the Aging Brain Lab at the Boston VA Healthcare System where Prof. Obler is co-PI with Martin Albert.

 Loraine K. Obler, Ph.D.